zachary-weston/cursor-azure-devops-mcp/README.md

 ### CD Workflow (Publishing)

 The publishing workflow runs when:
-- A change is pushed to the main branch that modifies `package.json` or source code
+- Any change is pushed to the main branch (except documentation & config files)
 - A new GitHub release is created
 - Manually triggered via GitHub Actions interface